 Shikuwasa can be eaten both unripened and ripened.
 Unripe shikuwasa has a green rind and is smaller than a ripe one.
 At this stage of ripeness, the fruit can also be called a hirami lemon.
 Unripe shikuwasa has acidity levels close to that of regular limes, but it has a very different flavor.
-This Okinawa lime’s sweet and sour tang is unlike that of any other citrus fruit.
+This Okinawa lime’s sweet and sour tang is unlike any other citrus fruit.
 As such, it is one of many much-beloved Okinawan foods.
 The whole fruit is edible, including the rind, which is bitter but popular as a garnish for many dishes.

 If you want to try foods and flavors usually only available in Japan, like shikuwasa, Sakuraco sends the taste of Japan right to you!

-It May Help You Burn Fat
+Shikuwasa Citrus May Help You Burn Fat

-It Has Anti-Cancer Compounds
+Shikuwasa Has Anti-Cancer Compounds

 The rind and white part of the shikuwasa’s peel contains the most nobiletin.
 While these parts of the fruit are particularly bitter, there are delicious ways to introduce them into your diet.
 Dried shikuwasa can be brewed as an herbal tea, while shikuwasa paste can be used as a garnish or flavoring for many dishes.

-It is Delicious in Many Dishes
+Shikuwasa is Delicious in Many Dishes

-…And It is a Refreshing Summer Drink!
+…And Shikuwasa is a Refreshing Summer Drink!

+The sweet and sour tartness of the fruit makes it especially great for quenching your thirst.
+Mixing honey and shikuwasa juice makes a delicious, healthy limeade — perfect for summer.
 Because of the fruit’s small size, juicing a shikuwasa is easy.
 Simply make a single small cut or puncture in the skin and squeeze.
 The small cut allows for easy juicing without any seeds.
-The Shikuwasa may be small, but it has a strong flavor, so a little bit of fresh juice can go a long way!
+The Shikuwasa may be small but has a strong flavor so fresh juice can go a long way!

 Another popular Okinawan drink is shikuwasa juice mixed with awamori (an Okinawan alcohol).
-Awamori is a native to Okinawa and made with water, yeast, and rice koji, a kind of fungus also used in making amazake (a type of sweet sake).
+Awamori is a native to Okinawa and is made with water, yeast, and rice koji, a kind of fungus also used in making amazake (a type of sweet sake).
 Awamori has a deep flavor with a hint of sweetness that goes well with the sour taste of shikuwasa juice.